 An individual criminally trespasses if he or she enters or remains on property (building or land) of another, without consent.
 The individual must also have had notice that the entry was forbidden; or received notice to depart but failed to do so.
 Often, with commercial buildings or stores, the person had been given a Trespass Warning in the past, instructing them not to return to that store, which serves as the notice that entry was forbidden.

-Criminal Trespass cases range from simple trespass across a field, to refusing to leave a store when asked to leave, to entering businesses or buildings, including in the rare occassion, a person's home.
+Criminal Trespass cases range from simple trespass across a field, to refusing to leave a store when asked to leave, to entering businesses or buildings, including in the rare occasion, a person's home.
 Obviously each case is handled differently, depending on the facts and exactly where the trespass occurred.
-For more detailed information on what to expect in a particular Criminal Trespass case in Austin, call us for a consultation.
+And each one is handled differently in terms of possible punishments that a person might face.

 (a) A person commits an offense if the person enters or remains on or in property of another, including residential land, agricultural land, a recreational vehicle park, a building, or an aircraft or other vehicle, without effective consent and the person: (1) had notice that the entry was forbidden; or (2) received notice to depart but failed to do so.